-The archaeological record confirms that by 1700 BC cats regularly appeared in domestic poses in Israeli art and by 1400 BC the domestic cat was firmly established in Greece (although never as popular there as in either Egypt or Rome).
-By at least 1000 BC cats had travelled northwards across the Mediterranean aboard ships (most likely with Phoenician traders) and by 500 BC the domestic cat was firmly established in southern Europe.
+The archaeological record confirms that by 1700 B.C. cats regularly appeared in domestic poses in Israeli art and by 1400 B.C. the domestic cat was firmly established in Greece (although cats were never as popular there as in either Egypt or Rome).
+By at least 1000 B.C. cats had travelled northwards across the Mediterranean aboard ships (most likely with Phoenician traders) and by 500 B.C. the domestic cat was firmly established in southern Europe.
 Traders also carried the cat to China and Japan.

-By 1000 AD rats and other vermin were becoming increasingly problematic for rapidly growing cities and there was a huge demand for cats to help control their numbers.
-The domesticated cat was also well established in Scotland by this time - having mounted an invasion rather more successful than that of the Romans!
-Cats were also popular with the catholic church at this point and often acted as guardians of the store in monasteries.
+By 1000 A.D. rats and other vermin were becoming increasingly problematic for rapidly growing cities and there was huge demand for cats to help control their numbers.
+The domesticated cat was also well established in Scotland by this time – having mounted an invasion rather more successful than that of the Romans!
+Cats were also popular with the Catholic church at this point and often acted as guardians of the store in monasteries.

-Although there are two native species of cat in South America who can be tamed, (Geoffroys Cat and the Margay) they are both forest cats who did not come into regular contact with a static agrarian civilisation (as they did at a very early stage in Egypt, the Middle East and Asia) and so they never became domesticated.
+Although there are two native species of cat in South America who can be tamed, (Geoffroy’s Cat and the Margay) they are both forest cats who did not come into regular contact with a static agrarian civilisation (as they did at a very early stage in Egypt, the Middle East, and Asia) and so they never became domesticated.
 The cats who did live in the areas where Central and South American peoples built their cities may not have been so amenable to domestication.
-In any case, there is no evidence of the domestication before the advent of the Europeans.
+In any case, there is no evidence of the domestication before the arrival of the Europeans.

 During the European colonisation of America, thousands of cats earned their passage by killing vermin on ships.
-Polydactyl cats (cats with more than five toes on each front paw and/or more than four toes on each back paw) were very popular as they were thought to be lucky mascots and so there is a higher than average proportion of polydactyl cats along the eastern coast of the USA where the colonists first settled.
+Polydactyl cats (cats with more than five toes on each front paw and/or more than four toes on each back paw) were very popular as they were thought to be lucky mascots.
+There is a higher than average proportion of polydactyl cats along the eastern coast of the USA where the colonists first settled.